frandorr/enforce-template/README.md

 3. Update project details in `pyproject.toml`
 4. Run `uv sync` to install dependencies
 5. Run `uv run poly --help` to see available Polylith commands

+### Obsidian setup

+1. Install Obsidian
+2. Open Obsidian and open the vault in this repo `docs`
+3. Install the plugins recommenden community plugins:
+   `obsidian-excalidraw-plugin` and `todotxt-codeblocks`
+4. Restart Obsidian

 ## Dependencies